 - The research advisor as chair, or two research advisors as co-chairs - Two members of the Graduate Faculty in the degree program (which includes all SHESC faculty, as well as other research staff and faculty from other ASU degree/research programs).
-If a student has co-chairs, only one additional committee member is required. - Additional participants (e.g., Academic Professionals or external faculty members not on the SHESC Graduate Faculty) may serve as one of the committee members, pending approval by the Supervisory Committee, the Associate Director of Graduate Studies, and the Graduate College. - Students must have at least half of their committee consist of SHESC faculty.
-Exceptions can be made but must be approved first by the Supervisory Committee, Approach Head, and Associate Director of Graduate Studies. - If a student needs to change their chair or committee members, the process is to complete the committee change form.
+If a student has co-chairs, only one additional committee member is required. - Students must have at least half of their committee consist of SHESC faculty.
+Exceptions can be made but must be approved first by the Supervisory Committee, Approach Head, and Associate Director of Graduate Studies.